TrebledJ/trebledj.github.io/content/posts/misc/meta/2023-11-09-site-migration-to-cloudflare.md

 With client-side, the browser needs to run a separate script, adding to the network bandwidth.
 Some scripts are lightweight and simple.
 Some scripts may fire a bunch of network requests which hinder performance, whilst causing a privacy/compliance nightmare (looking at you Google Analytics).

-GitHub Pages currently doesn't plan to support server-side analytics ([discussion](https://github.com/orgs/community/discussions/31474)).
+GitHub Pages currently [doesn't plan](https://github.com/orgs/community/discussions/31474) to support server-side analytics.
 Cloudflare Pages does, but the free version doesn't offer much 💩🤑.
 Guess I'll just stick with Cloudflare's privacy-focused client-side solution.

 ### Serverless